Pithorn/pithorn.github.com/_posts/2014-10-21-running-qqdownload-prefectly-under-linux.md

 ---
 {% include JB/setup %}

-[QQDownload](http://xf.qq.com/index.html)(which means "QQ tornado") is a download manager and bittorrent client developed by Tencent Holdings Ltd.
+[QQDownload](http://xf.qq.com/index.html)(QQ旋风, which means "QQ tornado") is a download manager and bittorrent client developed by Tencent Holdings Ltd.

 Comparing with its main competitor, Xunlei, QQDownload is more easier to handle by wine.